artbrock/artbrock.com/targeted-currencies/_vision.md

 Academic Grades --> Tutors (why else would you pay a university for a class AND hire a tutor to help you in the subject)

-Frequent Flier Miles --> Partner Programs (AA makes over $1B/yr on sales of FFM’s to partners)
+Frequent Flier Miles --> Partner Programs (AA makes over $1B/yr on sales of FFM's to partners)

 eBay Reputation Ratings --> Trusted Brokers